 - You can freeze lasagna before you cook it as well!
 I haven’t tried this but know others who have done this.

 If you’re a fan of batch cooking it’s a great idea to assemble the first 3 instructions below and store in freezer bags.
 Then defrost what’s in there, throw it in your Crock when you’re ready and continue with the next steps as usual.
+Here are more easy Crockpot dinner ideas too.

-What is a good side dish for lasagna?
+What is a good side dish?

-Our favorite side dish would be this garlic pull apart bread.
+Our favorite side dish would be this refrigerated biscuits pull apart bread.
 In each dish, top with remaining cheese and serve together or 1/2 hour before serving melt cheese on top of the whole thing in the pot.
+You can print recipe below.
+It is complete with nutritional information too, i.e. saturated fat and calories per serving.

 Crockpot Lasagna Casserole